Find out what you need to do from starting a case to getting a hearing date in the High Court.

 Documents in civil High Court cases

-Filing or lodging documents
+Filing / lodging documents in the High Court

-You can file documents in person or by post to: Central Office of the High Court, Four Courts, Inns Quay, Dublin 7.
+The postal address is Central Office of the High Court, Four Courts, Inns Quay, Dublin 7.

 Serving a High Court summons